oracle/terraform-provider-oci/website/docs/r/dns_rrset.html.markdown

 	* `rtype` - (Required) The canonical name for the record's type, such as A or CNAME.
 For more information, see [Resource Record (RR) TYPEs](https://www.iana.org/assignments/dns-parameters/dns-parameters.xhtml#dns-parameters-4).
 	* `ttl` - (Required) (Updatable) The Time To Live for the record, in seconds.
 * `rtype` - (Required) The type of the target RRSet within the target zone.
+* `scope` - (Optional) Specifies to operate only on resources that have a matching DNS scope.
+This value will be null for zones in the global DNS and `PRIVATE` when creating private Rrsets.
+* `view_id` - (Optional) The OCID of the view the resource is associated with.
 * `zone_name_or_id` - (Required) The name or OCID of the target zone.